Posted: April 20th, 2017

-Using the module readings, the Argosy University online library resources, and the Internet, research multifaceted assessment.
+Using the module readings, the Argosy University online library resources, and the Internet, research evaluation-related issues.

 Write your initial response in 300–500 words.
 Apply APA standards to citation of sources.

-By Saturday, April 16, 2016, post your response to the appropriate Discussion Area.
-Through Wednesday, April 20, 2016, review and comment on at least two peers’ responses.
+By Saturday, April 2, 2016, post your response to the appropriate Discussion Area.
+Through Wednesday, April 6, 2016, review and comment on at least two peers’ responses.
 Provide a statement of clarification, a point of view with rationale, challenge a point of discussion, or draw a relationship between one or more points of the discussion.
-The following are some possible discussion points: •How might intervention differ depending on whether Anne Marie is experiencing typical development, developmental disability, or emotional disturbance? •According to Piaget, Anne Marie is in which likely stage of development?
-What occurrence, during this stage, is important to consider in the context of an evaluation?
+The following are some possible discussion points: •The possible disadvantages of the evaluation •Ways to address the parents’ concerns regarding labeling and placement •The influence of the culture on the parents’ and school personnel’s decision of whether to evaluate Aiden

 Grading Criteria and Rubric

 All discussion assignments in this course will be graded using a rubric.
 Download the rubric and read it carefully to understand the expectations.

 Place an order in 3 easy steps.
 Takes less than 5 mins.